Fairfax County police use new technology to solve decades-old cold cases

 “DNA has been around for a while, but we’re breaking the barriers in getting details that were never imaginable before,” said O’Carroll.

 These new details have led to finally solving crimes dating back decades.
-The FCPD partnered with DNA Solves and Othram, two companies that offer forensic-grade genome sequencing.
+The FCPD partnered with DNASolves and Othram, which offer forensic-grade genome sequencing.

 “Standard testing looks at 20 markers, and they compare those markers to a known database of perpetrators,” said Kristen Mittelman, Ph.D., chief development officer at Othram.
 “Our technology looks at hundreds of thousands of markers in a genome.”